Skip to content

 • VIER

 Support in the change process when new companies were acquired and integrated into VIER.
-Work on leadership, integration, stability, and sustainable collaboration in a phase of change.
+Work on leadership, integration, stability, and resilient collaboration in a phase of change.

 Organization, Steering & Development Logic